-RECIEVING AN E GRADE IN A DUAL ENROLLMENT CLASS

-In accordance with the provisions of N.J.S.A.
+FAILURE DUE TO NONATTENDANCE IN A DUAL ENROLLMENT CLASS - In accordance with the provisions of N.J.S.A.
 18A:38-25, every parent, guardian, or other person having control and custody of a child shall cause the child to regularly attend school.
 Failure to attend any required college class on a day in which the student is marked present will be considered a class cut and may subject a student to consequences as set forth in the student handbook policy CLASS CUTS (AU).

-An E grade is assigned by a Bergen Community College instructor when a student has completed too little work for an earned grade (A, B, C, D, F).
+At the end of each semester, Bergen Community College reports the names of students who have received a grade of F due to nonattendance.
+When a student receives an F grade because they did not regularly attend a Bergen Community College class or has completed too little work for an earned grade, the student's parent or guardian will be required to pay the associated tuition for the course.